Tuuuukka/Nordify/README.md

 ## Notes

-This is still a work in progress.
+This is still a work in progress, but quite usable already.